pythonph/pycon-2015/talks.rst

 by Mary Grace Coroza

 Build great single page apps with Python+Django Rest Framework+AngularJS.

 How building websites has evolved into building native web apps.
-Importance of decoupling frontend from backend development.
+The importance of decoupling frontend from backend development.

 Expected length: *45 minutes*